hms-dbmi/pic-sure-i2b2-transmart/config/README.md

 This service provides the web server to house the front-end components for the entire stack.
 All services that include a front-end UI component are built as a subdirectory under the main document root.
 The service is based on Apache2 webserver.
 The files stored in this directory are used to configure each component.

 Each subsystem/subdirectory contains a *settings/settings.json* file, which define the behavior of the webapplication.

+In addition, each UI application may have *overrides* folder where all UI customization stored for particular setup.
+You will need to use docker volume and map all directories (*overrides*, *settings*) to directory in httpd container, for example
+ - */usr/local/docker-config/httpd/htdocs/psamaui/settings:/usr/local/apache2/htdocs/psamaui/settings*
+ - */usr/local/docker-config/httpd/htdocs/psamaui/overrides:/usr/local/apache2/htdocs/psamaui/overrides*

 ### `psamaui` variables
 Name | Description | Sample Value